The LAF Olmsted Scholars Program recognizes one outstanding student leader from each accredited landscape architecture

-Each university may nominate one student from each of its LAAB-accredited* landscape architecture programs (undergraduate and/or master's).
+Each university may nominate one student from each of its LAAB-accredited* landscape architecture programs (bachelor's and/or master's).
 Eligible students are current master's students or undergraduates currently in their fourth or fifth year, who have made a commitment to the landscape architecture discipline.

 The nominee is recognized as an LAF Olmsted Scholar and competes for one of the national awards.
 For master's students, the jury-selected National Olmsted Scholar receives $25,000, and three finalists receive $5,000 each.
 For undergraduate students, the National Olmsted Scholar receives $15,000, and three finalists receive $3,000 each.

 *LAAC-accredited for Canadian schools

 Step 2: Full Submissions from Faculty/Nominees

 LAF must receive a complete Nominee Submission Packet in order for the nominee to be eligible for the Olmsted Scholar award and recognition.
 This packet includes items to be completed by the nominating faculty and the nominee.
 All nominees with complete submissions will be recognized as LAF Olmsted Scholars.
 Nominee Submission Packets are due by March 15.

 Step 3: Selection by Jury

 The graduate and undergraduate National Olmsted Scholars and up to 6 finalists are selected by an independent jury of leaders in landscape architecture.
 The nominees are evaluated on their past achievements and their future potential to influence the landscape architecture discipline.
 Criteria for selection include the nominee’s leadership potential in (1) the advancement of sustainable planning and design, and (2) fostering human and societal benefits, as assessed through the candidate’s demonstration of: